Princeton Summer Undergraduate Research Experience

 Princeton is a member of The Leadership Alliance, a consortium of 32 institutions of higher learning dedicated to increasing diversity in doctoral programs and on college and university faculties.
 The Alliance collaborates on a number of programs, from undergraduate research, to faculty development, to national symposia, to develop underrepresented students into outstanding leaders and role models in academia, business and the public sector.
 The Summer Research Early Identification Program (SR-EIP) is the keystone of Princeton's participation in the Alliance.

-PSURE is open to all qualified applicants.
-Undergraduates who are racial/ethnic minorities, who are from socioeconomically disadvantaged backgrounds, or who are from public institutions are especially encouraged to apply.
+PSURE is open to all qualified applicants with a particular focus on undergraduates from historically underrepresented backgrounds.
+Underrepresented undergraduates who are from public institutions are especially encouraged to apply.
 Each student accepted for PSURE will work with a Princeton faculty member, either as a research assistant in a laboratory project (sciences and engineering) or as an advisee in editing and writing research papers appropriate to the field (humanities and social sciences).

 Research projects and advising are offered under individual faculty sponsorship and will require a full-time commitment on the part of the student (normally 40 hours per week).
 Students in the humanities and social sciences might assist a faculty member engaged in a particular research, editing, bibliographical or course-preparation project.
 Alternatively, and by mutual arrangement, the student may work on a research paper with the faculty member.
 Students in the sciences and engineering normally work in a laboratory group on an aspect of the faculty member's current research.